Great Compliance Safety Accountability (CSA) scores are a must for any successful commercial vehicle fleet.

-A roadside inspection may begin with a single visible violation, but doesn’t always end there.
-The penalty points can add up quickly if the inspector conducts a thorough driver and vehicle review.
+A roadside inspection may begin with a single visible violation but doesn't always end there.
+Penalty points from roadside violations can add up quickly if the inspector conducts a thorough driver and vehicle review.

 - Types of CSA Interventions

 A CSA score, or Compliance, Safety, Accountability score, is a safety measurement system used to identify high-risk fleets, carriers, and drivers.
 The goal of the CSA score is to ensure best safety practices are followed.